fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/developer/index.md

 layout: default
 slug: restaurant-reservations
 menu: developer
-title: Restaurant Reservations Developer Documentation
+title: Five Star Restaurant Reservations Developer Documentation
 ---
 The developer documentation is for coders who want to learn how to extend the plugin with custom fields, notifications, integrations and more.